robinkraft/web-mapping/README.md

 This code repository serves as the course website for ENVM-680 Spring 2018, **Web-based geospatial analysis**.
 The class will provide students with a working knowledge of web-based mapping for a range of applications.
 We will rely on the [Carto](http://www.carto.com) platform.
-Students will have the opportunity to create maps and learn about programmatic ways to query large-scale geospatial data, embed maps in blogs, and other modern techniques for analyzing and sharing geospatial information.
+Students will have the opportunity to create maps and learn about programmatic ways to query/analyze geospatial data, embed maps in blogs, and other modern techniques for analyzing and sharing geospatial information.

 #### Course information
 ----